4rge/Shell-Script-Templates/Sh-Menu-Using-JSON/README.md

 Ensure you have the following installed:
 - `bash`
 - `jq`: A command-line JSON processor (can be installed using your package manager).
+- `yq`: A command-line YAML processor (can be installed using your package manager).

 ## Usage

-When the script is run, a menu will be displayed showing the names of commands listed in the json file.
+When the script is run, a menu will be displayed showing the names of commands listed within the provided configuration file (either JSON or YAML).
 You can select an option by typing its corresponding number, and the associated command will be executed.

 ### Example:
 `sh menu.sh your-menu.json`
+`sh menu.sh your-menu.yaml`

 ## Best Practices for Naming Options in options.yaml